whykusanagi/nikke_coredust/README.md

 ## Key Findings

-- **Breakpoints exist** at specific outpost levels (117, 126, 135, 145, 155, etc.)
+- **41 breakpoints identified** across 400 outpost levels (10.3% of levels)
 - **The breakpoint is the level where you CROSS the threshold and gain the benefit**—you profit when you reach that level, not before
-- **Production jumps** are significant when you reach these breakpoint levels
+- **Production jumps** are significant when you reach these breakpoint levels (often 1+ core dust per hour increase)
 - **Strategic leveling** should focus on reaching breakpoint levels to maximize resource gains

+### Practical Implications

+**Campaign Progression:**
+- You gain one outpost level per stage cleared in campaign (normal and hard mode)
+- Reaching a breakpoint means more core dust per hour, which helps you level characters faster
+- Some stages aren't beatable until you level up—the extra core dust from breakpoints gives you the resources to overcome these progression walls
+- Plan your campaign pushes to target breakpoint levels for maximum efficiency

+**Competitive Advantage:**
+- If you're competing with other players (rankings, guilds, etc.), having more resources per hour gives you a significant advantage
+- Given enough time, more core dust per hour means you'll out-level players who haven't optimized their breakpoints
+- The hourly production difference compounds over days and weeks
+- More resources = faster character development = stronger teams = better competitive performance

+**Strategic Planning:**
+- Calculate how many campaign stages you need to push to reach the next breakpoint
-- **Visualization** makes it easy to plan progression and identify which levels to target
+- Use the breakpoint data to plan your progression timing
+- Focus on the 41 breakpoint levels that actually matter instead of grinding randomly

 ## Data Sources